byromxyz/You-Dont-Know-JS/up & going/ch2.md

 * If either value (aka side) in a comparison could be the `true` or `false` value, avoid `==` and use `===`.
 * If either value in a comparison could be one of these specific values (`0`, `""`, or `[]` -- empty array), avoid `==` and use `===`.
 * In *all* other cases, you're safe to use `==`.
 Not only is it safe, but in many cases it simplifies your code in a way that improves readability.

-What these rules boil down to is requiring you to think critically about your code and about what kinds of values can come through variables that get compared for equality.
-If you can be certain about the values, and `==` is safe, use it!
-If you can't be certain about the values, use `===`.
-It's that simple.

 The `!=` non-equality form pairs with `==`, and the `!==` form pairs with `===`.
 All the rules and observations we just discussed hold symmetrically for these non-equality comparisons.